I know first hand how important it is to tailor treatment to the individual, and over the past 40 years I’ve gotten better and better at doing that.

 The improved version of diagnosis that’s emerging is “treatment-based grouping.”

-Here’s how treatment-based grouping works for people with low back pain.
+Here’s how treatment-based grouping works for people with lower back pain

 Low back treatment will never be standardized.
 We don’t treat all patients the same way, and each practitioner makes treatment choices based on personal experience and preference.